 The Pre-Health Sciences major is an Associate of Arts Degree program that prepares students to apply for health-related programs at CNM, as well as to transfer to UNM or other four-year degree programs in numerous health-related fields.
 It fulfills the general education core courses for 4-year degrees required by the state of New Mexico and the University of New Mexico core curriculum.

-This two-year program is designed to prepare students to transfer to a 4-year degree program in Emergency Medical Services.
+This program is designed to prepare students to transfer to a 4-year degree program in Emergency Medical Services.

 See Recommended Sequence of Courses

 Educational Option Information